-Depression on the other hand is a mental health condition.
+Depression, on the other hand, is a mental health condition.
 It often includes sadness, but is also marked by feelings of hopelessness, worthlessness, and loss of interest in activities that are usually pleasurable.

 If you’re concerned that you may be suffering from depression, it’s important to know that treatment is available and things can get better.
 There are several ways to treat it and help reduce the likelihood that it will recur again in the future.
 These include therapy, medication, and lifestyle changes to promote a positive sense of self.
-Of those lifestyle changes, research suggests that regular exercise can be one of the most beneficial.
+Of those lifestyle changes, research suggests that regular exercise can be one of the most helpful.